borkdude/carve/README.md

 - `:out-dir`: instead of writing back to the original file, write to this dir.
 - `:dry-run?`: just print the unused var expression.
 - `:aggressive?`: runs `carve` multiple times until no unused vars are left.
 Defaults to `false`.
+- `:report`: when truthy, prints unused vars to stdout.
+Implies `:dry-dun? true`.
+The output format may be set using `:report {:format ...}` where format can be `:edn` or `:text`.
+The text output can be interpreted by editors like Emacs.
+This option can be combined with `:aggressive?`.

 ``` shell
 $ clojure -A:carve --opts '{:paths ["test-resources"] :dry-run? true}'